Introduction: The Ultimate Guide To Writing an eBook

-Today’s lesson is going to be about writing an ebook.
-It’s the simplest of them all.
+Today's lesson is going to be a guide to writing an ebook.
+It's the simplest of them all.
 Ebooks or PDFs, when I first got into this idea of digital products, ebooks were like fucking game-changers.
-People were charging $37/47 for a PDF download from a website and that was revolutionary.
+People were charging $37/47 for a PDF download from a website, which was revolutionary.
 That was, well, 14 years ago, 12/14 years back then.
-And then Kindle came out with this thing called an E-reader, the ugly Kindles, the ones with the keyboards, but it revolutionized digital reading.
-So now there are Kindle books and there’s iBooks and there’s a lot.
+And then Kindle came out with an E-reader, the ugly Kindles, the ones with the keyboards, but it revolutionized digital reading.
+So now there are Kindle books, iBooks, and a lot more.

-The idea of digital books is commonplace whereas before, it was you had to in the email, the confirmation email where you sent the PDF.
-You had to link to Adobe Reader, which is a free program that everybody could use to read a PDF.
-But you had to link to it because the software wasn’t native on a PC yet.
-Browsers didn’t have it automatically embedded in their browser.
+The idea of digital books is commonplace, whereas before, you had to in the confirmation email where you sent the PDF.
+You had to link to Adobe Reader, a free program everybody could use to read a PDF.
+But you had to link to it because the software wasn't native on a PC yet.
+Browsers didn't have it automatically embedded in their browser.
 You had to download it to read it.
-And now, it’s like no matter what device you are on, you can open up an ebook, any device.
+And now, you can open an ebook no matter your device.

 Writing an ebook is the least complicated information product in the world to create.
-It’s short in form like reports.
-They’re brilliant for lead generation, little eight to 10 page PDFs, meaning that you can give them away and collect email addresses easily.
+It's short in form, like reports.
+They're brilliant for lead generation, little eight to 10-page PDFs, meaning you can give them away and easily collect email addresses.

-The process to writing an ebook is nothing more than a PDF that you sell and distribute from your website, allowing you to charge more and keep 100% of the sales price.
-At the end of the day, that’s what any book is, is an ebook is something that you sell.
-It’s a digital file you sell.
+The process or guide for writing an ebook is a PDF that you sell and distribute from your website, allowing you to charge more and keep 100% of the sales price.
+That's what any book is; an ebook is something you sell.
+It's a digital file you sell.
 You can keep the money.
-Ebooks typically sell for $37/$27 if you’re selling from your website.
+Ebooks typically sell for $37/$27 if you're selling from your website.

-Although right now, a lot of people are selling for $4.95 as tripwire offers or as low ticket introductory lead generation, buyer qualification type offers and they work well there.
-That’s the idea for these digital files.
-You can also sell them on Amazon Kindle or iBooks, although you’re going to be making less per sale due to Amazon and Apple’s large distribution network, so you have to pay a percentage because of their distribution.
-But first, let’s talk about putting them together.
+Right now, many people are selling for $4.95 as tripwire offers or as low ticket introductory lead generation, buyer qualification type offers, and they work well there.
+That's the idea for these digital files.
+You can also sell them on Amazon Kindle or iBooks.
+However, you will be making less per sale due to Amazon and Apple's extensive distribution network, so you have to pay a percentage because of their distribution.
+But first, let's talk about putting them together.